Kristina01111000/Drws_site/README.md

 - explain member page listing, also the sort preferences
 - talk him through the members page search options
-- removed administrator from membership page view -> not working emeail peepso tomorrow to see why it isn't working
-	- clearing the cache does not fix the problem
-	- see if it fixes itself over night
+- opened ticket with peepso to see about hiding member on members page